 Lying back against the pillows, reclining at a 45 degree angle with a baby fast asleep on your chest.
 You doze fitfully in this position, waking at thirty-second intervals, torn between the fear that the baby could roll off your chest and the knowledge that they’ll wake up the minute you put them down in the Moses basket.

 2) The dozy moo*

-Those middle of the night feeds – a sleepy snuggly baby nestling against you whilst you sit bolt upright, trying to stay awake but still finding yourself nodding off every few minutes or so.
+Those middle of the night feeds with a sleepy snuggly baby nestling against you.
+You sit bolt upright, trying to stay awake but still finding yourself nodding off every few minutes or so.